roytang/blog/content/post/2005/03/in-progress-but-sleepy.md

 url: /2005/03/in-progress-but-sleepy/
 ---

-As it may mention in the page title, I'm currently screwing around with the blogger template, so this blog may look a bit&#8230;um&#8230;screwy for a while.
+As it may mention in the page title, I'm currently screwing around with the blogger template, so this blog may look a bit... um... screwy for a while.

 I've been wanting to toy around with Javascript hacks to extend the Blogger template functionality.
 The first thing I did was add some Javascript that allows you to show/hide individual posts on the page.
 But actually, I don't really like it, I'll remove it later.